Living History Christmas at Gregg County Historical Museum

 Tips & Advice

-- Check the museum's social media pages closer to the event date for any potential schedule updates or special guest announcements.
+• Check the museum's social media channels closer to the date for any potential updates or special guest announcements.

 Frequently Asked Questions

-Visitors can expect to interact with characters such as Mr. Everett (builder of the historic Everett Building), a Kilgore Rangerette, an infamous bank robber named "Bill Dalton", and a 1930s oil field worker.
+You can expect to meet Mr. Everett, the builder of the historic Everett Building, a real Kilgore Rangerette, "Bill Dalton" of the Dalton Gang, and a 1930s oil field worker.

 Are there activities for children?

-Yes, the event offers a variety of children's activities including authentic Caddo Indian face painting, coloring pages, ornament making, and cookie decorating.
+Yes, there are many family-friendly activities including authentic Caddo Indian face painting, ornament making, and cookie decorating.